-You will have your fill of shame instead of glory.
+16 You will have your fill of shame instead of glory.
 Now it is your turn!
 Drink, and you will expose your uncircumcised foreskin!
 The cup in the right hand of Yahweh is coming around to you, and disgrace will cover your glory.

-But you are the ones who soon will be disgraced instead of being honored.
+be disgraced instead of being honored.
 It will be as though you are forced to drink a lot of wine until you will also stagger around, drunk.
 You will drink the wine that symbolizes that Yahweh will punish you, and he will cause others to dishonor you instead of honoring you.